mrknorman/evolving_attention_thesis/04_application/04_application.typ

     [-], [-], [-], [-], [-], [-], [-], [-], [-], [#text(red)[*$5 times 10^(-5)$*]], [0.01], [0.001], [Not Given],
     [Yu _et al._ @spectrogram_cnn_2], [$2 times 1D "CNN"$  $->$  $2D "CNN"$], [-], [-], [Yes], [Single], [BBH], [#text(red)[*Spectrogram*]], [No], [$6 times 10^(-2)$], [0.89], [0.67], [0.20]
   ),
-  caption: [Note: Some accuracy values are extracted from plots by eye, so substantive error will have been introduced.]
+  caption: [A comparison of results from the literature, red values indicate the significant feature of the study.
+Note: Some accuracy values are extracted from plots by eye, so substantive error will have been introduced. ]
 ) <literature-results>

 #set page(